MagnusBeng2/dtu_mlops_group_61/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
-During our project we used a google sheets to keep track of how far we were with each assignment.
-This made sure everybody knew what eachother was working on, and prevented unnescesarry work.
+During our project we used Google Sheets to keep track of the project.
+This ensured that everybody knew what each group member was working on.
+Initial tasks such as environment setup were done in cooperation.

-Everybody worked on setting up the project and filling out the package requirements.
-Moreover, part of out project was to ensure we were complying with good coding practices(pep8), and document important part of our code.

-Student s214987 was in charge of

-Student s215002 was in charge of workflows and continuous integration.
-This includes testing and and pre-commits to ensure a secure workflow.

-Student s216169 was in charge of

-Student s224190 wa in charge of
+Peter A. Gründer s214987:
+- Cookiecutter compliance
+- Docker files
+- Cloud deployment
+- Compute Engine training
+- API operation
+- Cloud inference
+- Pytest
+- DVC

+Alex J. Hagedorn s215002:
+- Workflows and
+- Continuous integration
+- Continuous integration testing
+- Pre-commits

+Magnus Bengtsson s216169:
+-
+-
+-

+Student s224190:
+- Existing